Salix-OS/blog.salixos.org/content/post/on-display-managers.md

 to it, we must adopt PAM.
 The problem is that PAM introduces a ton of complexity, that is not at all needed by a desktop distribution and that's probably the reason why Slackware hasn't included it yet either.
-I really want to avoid having to include PAM if we don't really have to.
+I really want to avoid having to include PAM if we don't really really really have to.

 What other choices are out there?
-There is of course LXDM, the one provided by the LXDE project.
+There is of course LXDM, the display manager provided by the LXDE project.
 We can make this work for Salix.
 It has actually been updated to use GTK+3, so that's some progress.
 But still, the latest available release is from 2015.
 It seems that this one isn't